BUYING A BUSINESS "MODEL"

 For Small Business Owners

-Are you a small business or representing small businesses and want to be put in touch with some of these entrepreneurs?
+Are you a small business owner or represent small businesses and want to be put in touch with some of these entrepreneurs seeking to acquire and operate companies?

 Search Fund Investors